 Being your own boss has it's perks such as setting your own hours.
-However, being self-employed also has it's downsides.
-You'll miss out on some crucial features that regular employees have access to such as sick leave and workers compensation insurance.
+However, being self-employed means you won't have the same benefits that regular employees have access to such as sick leave and workers compensation insurance.

 When you consider how important your health is to your ability to earn an income, it's clear that taking out some form of insurance cover is crucial.
 So what should type of cover should a self-employed person take to protect themselves, their family or their business?